Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $586,380

-Dalton Gardens is a small but highly desirable community known for larger lots, a tucked-away feel, and close proximity to Coeur d’Alene and Hayden.
-It offers a more spacious residential environment while still being close to major services, schools, and shopping.
+Dalton Gardens is a small but highly desirable community known for larger lots, a tucked-away feel, and close proximity to both Coeur d’Alene and Hayden.
+It offers a more spacious residential environment while still being near schools, shopping, and daily services.

-Because inventory can be limited, Dalton Gardens often attracts strong interest when homes become available.
-Buyers who want room to spread out without moving far from town frequently see this as a standout option.
+Inventory is often limited, which can make it especially appealing when homes do hit the market.
+Buyers who want room to spread out without moving far from town frequently see Dalton Gardens as a standout option.

 Harrison